JaSt17/raaven_Pipeline/README.md

 ## Acknowledgments

-I sincerely thank **rAAVen Therapeutics** for their support, guidance, and the opportunity to contribute to this project.
-Special thanks to my supervisor at Lund University for their mentorship and encouragement throughout this thesis.
+I sincerely thank everyone at **rAAVen Therapeutics** for their support, guidance, and the opportunity to contribute to this project.
+Special thanks to my supervisor at Lund University for their mentorship throughout this thesis.

 ## Contact Information